 Such common mistakes in English occur when the student is less familiar with the real-life use of the language.
-It is, therefore, necessarily to speak or write in English instead of learning word to word translations only.
+It is, therefore, necessary to speak or write in English instead of learning word to word translations only.

 - Incorrect Use of Prepositions

 Most verbs have prepositions which are expected to follow them: listen to, wait for, based on, believe in, suffer from, etc. Some learners tend to forget these phrasal verbs.
 In order to gradually memorize them, learners should read English books and speak English as often as possible.